mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 14. [ ] Read about the [`R&D Meeting`](https://community-daily.mattermost.com/private-core/channels/platform-meeting) and let us know if you'd be OK doing an icebreaker in a future meeting: https://docs.mattermost.com/process/training.html#ice-breaker
 15. [ ] Connect your GitHub account and Mattermost via the instructions here: [<jump to convo>](/core/pl/i4k6eke5t38gxxwrjtpeegbhwr)
 16. [ ] Add your mailing address, profile photo, and t-shirt size to Bamboo (if you haven't already done so).
+17. [ ] Review our `Code Contribution Guidelines <https://www.mattermost.org/contribute-to-mattermost/>`_ to learn how to contribute to Mattermost to receive a personalized Mattermug.

 *Week 2*

-- [ ] Ask New Hire to review the last three recordings of the `Customer Obsession All Hands Meeting <https://docs.mattermost.com/process/training.html#customer-obsession-all-hands-meeting>`_ and confirm whether they will present their own intro or if they'd like their manager to introduce them.
+- [ ] Ask new staff to review the last three recordings of the `Customer Obsession All Hands Meeting <https://docs.mattermost.com/process/training.html#customer-obsession-all-hands-meeting>`_ and confirm whether they will present their own intro or if they'd like their manager to introduce them.
 Share decision with Meeting Chair.
-- [ ] Schedule CEO welcome meeting (Tuesdays at 8:30am or Fridays at 8am Palo Alto time) and invite New Hire.
-Double-check New Hire has completed the `end user training module. <https://academy.mattermost.com/p/end-user-onboarding>`_
+- [ ] Schedule CEO welcome meeting (Tuesdays at 8:30am or Fridays at 8am Palo Alto time) and invite new staff.
+Double-check new staff has completed the `end user training module. <https://academy.mattermost.com/p/end-user-onboarding>`_
-- [ ] Send New Hire a `message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tlsyeisvmbc1>`_ answering frequently asked questions, sharing Mattermost's `User's Guide <https://docs.mattermost.com/guides/user.html#getting-started>`_, and suggesting `channels <https://docs.mattermost.com/process/training.html#channels>`_ the New Hire should join to get a feel for the company.
+- [ ] Send new staff a `message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tlsyeisvmbc1>`_ answering frequently asked questions, sharing Mattermost's `User's Guide <https://docs.mattermost.com/guides/user.html#getting-started>`_, and suggesting `channels <https://docs.mattermost.com/process/training.html#channels>`_ new staff should join to get a feel for the company.
-- [ ] Encourage (non-dev) New Hire to review the `Code Contribution Guidelines <https://www.mattermost.org/contribute-to-mattermost/>`_ to learn how to contribute to Mattermost to receive a personalized Mattermug.

 *Week 3*

-- [ ] Send New Hire a `message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs>`_ sharing the `org chart <https://mattermost.bamboohr.com/employees/orgchart.php>`_ and `staff email list <https://docs.google.com/spreadsheets/d/1NQE0fkZgavMTrSSB1aPWg5hGRL182S6AGsa4ts4pWZ4/edit#gid=649832066>`_ and describing how to view other staff members' calendars.
+- [ ] Send new staff a `message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.toi80hx08jzs>`_ sharing the `org chart <https://mattermost.bamboohr.com/employees/orgchart.php>`_ and `staff email list <https://docs.google.com/spreadsheets/d/1NQE0fkZgavMTrSSB1aPWg5hGRL182S6AGsa4ts4pWZ4/edit#gid=649832066>`_ and describing how to view other staff members' calendars.

 *Week 4*

-- [ ] Send New Hire (and manager) an `email <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa>`_ inviting them to create their Mattermost avatar.
+- [ ] Send new staff (and manager) an `email <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa>`_ inviting them to create their Mattermost avatar.

 ---------------------------------------------------------
 Departmental Onboarding Checklists